-This Base Offering Circular includes a map of Bahrain, statistical data and macroeconomic information regarding Bahrain for the periods indicated (comprising information on unemployment levels, the national income, the real Gross Domestic Product ("GDP"), the consumer price index ("CPI") and inflation, price levels, average monthly wage rates, foreign direct investment levels, the balance of payments, the crude oil and oil refining industries, the banking industry, foreign reserves, the budget, domestic liquidity, Bahrain Bourse ("BHB") (the "Bahrain Bourse") transactions and the equity holdings of the Government of Bahrain (the "Government") in local and foreign companies) and information regarding clearing and settlement of the Notes under the following headings: "Overview of The Kingdom of Bahrain", "Balance of Payments and Foreign Trade", "Monetary and Financial System", "Public Finance", "Indebtedness" and "Book-Entry Clearance System".
+This Base Offering Circular includes a map of Bahrain, statistical data and macroeconomic information regarding Bahrain for the periods indicated (comprising information on unemployment levels, the national income, the real Gross Domestic Product ("GDP"), the consumer price index ("CPI") and inflation, price levels, average monthly wage rates, foreign direct investment levels, the balance of payments, the crude oil and oil refining industries, the banking industry, foreign reserves, the budget, domestic liquidity, Bahrain Bourse ("BHB") (the "Bahrain Bourse") transactions and the equity holdings of the Government of Bahrain (the "Government") in local and foreign companies) and information regarding clearing and settlement of the Notes under the following headings: "Overview of The Kingdom of Bahrain", "Economy of The Kingdom of Bahrain", "Balance of Payments and Foreign Trade", "Monetary and Financial System", "Public Finance", "Indebtedness" and "Book-Entry Clearance System".
 This information has been extracted from information provided by:

-- (i) the International Monetary Fund (the "IMF") (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain" and "Monetary and Financial System"); - (ii) the World Bank Group (the "World Bank") (in the case of certain information included under the heading "Risk Factors"); - (iii) the Ministry of Finance and National Economy (the "MOFNE") (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain", "Public Finance" and "Indebtedness"); - (iv) the Information & eGovernment Authority (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain" and "Balance of Payments and Foreign Trade"); - (v) the Central Bank of Bahrain (the "CBB") (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain", "Balance of Payments and Foreign Trade" and "Monetary and Financial System"); - (vi) the General Organisation for Social Insurance and Civil Service Bureau (in the case of certain information included under the heading "Economy of The Kingdom of Bahrain"); - (vii) the Bahrain Bourse (in the case of certain information included under the heading "Monetary and Financial System"); - (viii) the Ministry of Industry and Commerce (in case of certain information included under the heading "Economy of The Kingdom of Bahrain"); - (ix) the Nationality, Passports and Residences Affairs (in case of certain information included under the heading "Economy of The Kingdom of Bahrain"); - (x) Bahrain Mumtalakat Holding Co.
-B.S.C.(c) (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain" and "Public Finance"); - (xi) Bapco Energies B.S.C.(c) (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain" and "Public Finance"); - (xii) the Telecommunications Regulatory Authority (in the case of certain information included under the heading "Economy of The Kingdom of Bahrain"); - (xiii) the Survey & Land Registration Bureau (in the case of certain information included under the heading "Overview of The Kingdom of Bahrain"); and - (xiv) DTC, Euroclear and Clearstream, Luxembourg (in the case of certain information included under the heading "Book-Entry Clearance System").
+- (i) the International Monetary Fund (the "IMF") (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain" and "Monetary and Financial System"); - (ii) the World Bank Group (the "World Bank") (in the case of certain information included under the heading "Risk Factors"); - (iii) the Ministry of Finance and National Economy (the "MOFNE") (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain", "Public Finance" and "Indebtedness"); - (iv) the Information eGovernment Authority (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain" and "Balance of Payments and Foreign Trade"); - (v) the Central Bank of Bahrain (the "CBB") (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain", "Balance of Payments and Foreign Trade" and "Monetary and Financial System"); - (vi) the General Organization for Social Insurance and Civil Service Bureau (in the case of certain information included under the heading "Economy of The Kingdom of Bahrain"); - (vii) the National Oil and Gas Authority ("NOGA") (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain", "Balance of Payments and Foreign Trade" and "Public Finance"); - (viii) the Bahrain Bourse (in the case of certain information included under the heading "Monetary and Financial System"); - (ix) the Ministry of Industry and Commerce (in case of certain information included under the heading "Economy of The Kingdom of Bahrain"); - (x) the Nationality, Passports and Residences Affairs (in case of certain information included under the heading "Economy of The Kingdom of Bahrain"); - (xi) Bahrain Mumtalakat Holding Co.
+B.S.C.(c) (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain" and "Public Finance"); - (xii) Bapco Energies B.S.C.(c) (in the case of certain information included under the headings "Economy of The Kingdom of Bahrain" and "Public Finance"); - (xiii) the Telecommunications Regulatory Authority (in the case of certain information included under the heading "Economy of The Kingdom of Bahrain"); - (xiv) the Survey & Land Registration Bureau (in the case of certain information included under the heading "Overview of The Kingdom of Bahrain"); and

+(xv) DTC, Euroclear and Clearstream, Luxembourg (in the case of certain information included under the heading "Book-Entry Clearance System").